OCahungo/databricks_apparel_streaming/README.md

 > This project is an independent educational resource and is not endorsed by Databricks, Inc. "Databricks" is a registered trademark of Databricks, Inc.

+Follow me on [Linkedin](https://www.linkedin.com/in/jrlasak/) for useful Databricks projects and tips.
+Training materials are also available on my website: [dataengineer.wiki](https://dataengineer.wiki)

 ## Note to testers!

 Thanks for your interest in testing out my Databricks DLT Apparel Pipeline project!
 I'm excited to hear what you think.

 You can get started by importing the repo into a free Databricks account.
-The <a href="ProjectPlan.md">ProjectPlan.md</a> file walks you through everything.
+The [ProjectPlan.md](ProjectPlan.md) file walks you through everything.

 My main goal is to make this as useful as possible for learners.
 As you go, could you let me know: